-Make sure you don’t miss Part I of our Midfield Analysis, Part I of our Forwards Analysis, Part II of our Forwards Analysis, EPL Fantasy Goalkeepers or our EPL Fantasy Defenders analysis to see the premium midfielders and defenders you should be scouting for this upcoming season.
+Also, check out the EPL Fantasy Defenders, Part I of our Forwards Analysis, Part II of our Forwards Analysis, EPL Fantasy Goalkeepers and Bargain EPL Fantasy Midfielders we think you should be looking at for this upcoming season!

 Before the season gets underway on August 17, we’ll examine options across all positions, from all teams and within two key price brackets; Elite and Value.
 Avoiding players destined to perform poorly is just as significant selecting the best players available, so we will also highlight the players we believe to be either over-priced or destined for a fall in production over the coming season.

 The following advice if made with the Official Premier League Fantasy game in mind.
 Whilst it can be used to a certain extent within other competitions, feel free to ask us in the comment section below or in our forums whether particular players have increased or decreased value when selected in one of the other fantasy competitions we’ve analysed for the upcoming season!

 EPL Fantasy – ‘Elite’ Midfielders (￡12 million – ￡7 million)